Rachel Waterhouse: Consumers' Association

 Waterhouse was a council member of the Consumers' Association from 1966 and its chairman from 1982 to 1990.
 She was also a member of the National Consumer Council and of the Health and Safety Commission.

 Honours

 Waterhouse was made a Commander of the Most Excellent Order of the British Empire (CBE) in 1980 and a Dame Commander of the Most Excellent Order of the British Empire (DBE) in 1990.
 She received honorary degrees from Aston University, the University of Birmingham and Loughborough University.

 Death

-Waterhouse died in October 2020 at the age of 97.
+Waterhouse died in 2020 at the age of 97.
 Her husband predeceased her in 2000.
-She was survived by her children, Matthew, Edmund, Deborah and Rebecca, eight grandchildren and three great-grandchildren.
+She was survived by her children (Matthew, Edmund, Deborah and Rebecca), eight grandchildren and three great-grandchildren.